HaschekSolutions/pictshare/rtfm/CONFIG.md

 ### S3 (compatible) storage

 You can also store all uploaded files on S3 or S3 compatible storage like [Minio](https://min.io/).
-This can also be used to scale your PictShare instance and have multiple distributed servers server the same files.
+This can also be used to scale your PictShare instance and have multiple distributed servers to serve the same files.

 |Option | value type | What it does|
 |---                                | ---           | ---|